arslaan5/Legal-Document-Assistant/README.md

 ## 10. Licensing

-The Legal Document Assistant is released under the Apache 2.0 license.
+The LexiAssist is released under the Apache 2.0 license.

 ## 11. Deployment